-Valve Allegedly Cracking Down on Sexual Content, Nudity In Video Games Hosted By Steam
+Valve Allegedly Cracking Down On Sexual Content, Nudity In Video Games Hosted By Steam

 This is not the first time that Valve has been accused of artistic and commercial censorship.
 A group of gamers calling themselves The Cut Content Police were profiled by Patricia Hernandez of Kotaku over two years ago, speaking out about the massive number of alterations and demands made by Steam of developers looking to port or publish their original content on Valve’s service.
 Distinguishing themselves from game curators, the group is still very much active and attentive to instances in which games brought over from Japan or from the indie game scene have been forced to cut or constrain their content.

-It is unclear what the final decision will be with regards to Steam’s policy on sexually charged video games.
+It is unclear what the final decision will be with regards to Steam’s policy on sexually-charged video games.
 There is a note of hypocrisy, however, in condemning a swath of visual novels and anime games to heavy-handed censorship or outright removal while AAA bestsellers like The Witcher 3, Dragon Age: Origins, and others contain just as much nudity – and much more graphic violence – remain in promoted positions on the Steam store with millions of purchases that Valve profited, and continues to profit, from.